athiththan11/Hydrogen-CLI/README.md

 A command line tool to alter and configure WSO2 servers for different requirements.
 The `hydrogen` supports to perform the following alterations and configurations ...

+- Replace Carbon H2 datasources of `WSO2 Identity Server` with other supported datasources
-* Replace H2 datasources of `WSO2 API Manager` with other supported datasources
+- Replace AM H2 datasource of `WSO2 API Manager` with other supported datasources
+- Set up AM, UM, REG datasources of `WSO2 API Manager` with other supported datasources

 & many more.